ccmbioinfo/mugqic_pipelines/pipelines/episeq/README.md

 | Blocks | [bismark_align](#4-bismark_align) |

 ### 4. bismark_align
 This step aligns the trimmed reads to a reference genome from `bismark_prepare_genome`.
 The alignment is done by the open source package Bismark using the default stringency settings.
 By default, the settings can be somewhat strict, but is essential to avoid mismatches from sequencing error.
 Additional options can be entered through the "`other_options`" parameter in the configuration file.
 Output files are `.bam` files, but may be configured to output `cram` or `sam` files.
-This step can be ignored if the readset contains `.BAM` files
+This step can be ignored if the readset contains `.BAM` files.
+This step is recorded in the final pipeline report.

 | Job Attribute | Value |
 |:----------|:------|